snorklerjoe/rpi-mongo/README.md

 # :warning: Under Development! :warning:
-It doesn't really work yet, but it probably will in the next day or so.
+It doesn't really work yet, but it probably will eventually.

+**I don't have time to finish this right now but I think it's not too far from working.**

 ## The Goal